irods/python-irodsclient/README.md

 Rule Execution
 --------------

-A simple example of how to execute an iRODS rule from the Python client is as follows.
-Suppose we have a rule file `native1.r` which contains a rule in native iRODS Rule Language:
+The following example shows how to execute an iRODS rule from the Python iRODS client.

+A rule file `native1.r` contains a rule in the native iRODS Rule Language:

 ```
     main() {